Loyola University Chicago

 1. INTRODUCTION:

-With respect to the utilization of Federal funds and in accordance with 2 CFR 200.323; “(a) The non-Federal entity must perform a cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold including contract modifications.
+With respect to the utilization of Federal funds and in accordance with 2 CFR 200.324; “(a) The non-Federal entity must perform a cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold including contract modifications.
 The method and degree of analysis is dependent on the facts surrounding the particular procurement situation, but as a starting point, the non-Federal entity must make independent estimates before receiving bids or proposals. (b) The non-Federal entity must negotiate profit as a separate element of the price for each contract in which there is no price competition and in all cases where cost analysis is performed.
 To establish a fair and reasonable profit, consideration must be given to the complexity of the work to be performed, the risk borne by the contractor, the contractor's investment, the amount of subcontracting, the quality of its record of past performance, and industry profit rates in the surrounding geographical area for similar work. (c) Costs or prices based on estimated costs for contracts under the Federal award are allowable only to the extent that costs incurred or cost estimates included in negotiated prices would be allowable for the non-Federal entity under Subpart E—Cost Principles of this part.
 The non-Federal entity may reference its own cost principles that comply with the Federal cost principles. (d) The cost plus a percentage of cost and percentage of construction cost methods of contracting must not be used.”

-3. WHAT IS A PRICE ANALYSIS:
+2. WHAT IS A PRICE ANALYSIS:

 In simple terms, a price analysis is a review, analysis or examination of the price proposed by a supplier and an assessment or evaluation as to whether or not it is fair and reasonable.
 A determination that a price is fair and reasonable is really a conclusion that the proposed price is fair to both parties, considering the quality, delivery and other factors.
 The basis for reaching the conclusion is found in the facts and information considered and analyzed by the buyer.
-This is what is called price analysis.

-4. WHAT IS A COST ANALYSIS:
+3. WHAT IS A COST ANALYSIS:

-5. METHODS COMMONLY USED IN PRICE ANALYSIS:
+4. METHODS COMMONLY USED IN PRICE ANALYSIS:

 a.
 PRICE COMPETITION:

-When two or more acceptable offers are received and the lowest price is selected, the price of the lowest offered can be concluded to be fair and reasonable.
-It is noted that generally where the difference in prices between the two offers differs by less than 15%, then price competition is said to exist.
-A price that is very low must be checked to assure that the seller understands what is being asked for and has made no errors.
+When three (two if approved by Purchasing) or more acceptable offers are received and the lowest priced one is selected, the price of the lowest offered can be concluded to be fair and reasonable.
+In general, if the difference in price between the two best offers is less than 15%, then price competition is presumed to exist.
+A price that is very low should be evaluated for accuracy.
+For example: Seller A proposes a price of $2,592; Seller B, $2,550 and Seller C, $1,400.
+Seller C is the lowest, but the difference may be too great.
+Care should be taken to ensure Seller C is proposing the same item(s) and has made no errors in the proposed pricing.
+If the selection of a higher-priced vendor is made, the price must be analyzed and determined to reasonable by other means.

 The Federal Government often enters into contracts with various companies to establish the prices of items that will be sold to the Government General Services Administration (GSA).
 These are presumed to be fair and reasonable.
 If a Seller cites a GSA contract price, it must also provide the GSA contract number.
 If the GSA price is available from a website, the buyer must provide a copy of the webpage.
 This then is adequate rationale to determine the price fair and reasonable.
-The actual price may be lower than the GSA due to discounts, (if this is the case, it should be noted in the written analysis), or higher based upon volume sales discounts (supplier should provide their price break structure for volume sales).
+The actual price may be lower than the GSA due to discounts (if this is the case, it should be noted in the written analysis), or higher based upon volume sales discounts (supplier should provide their price break structure for volume sales).

 c.
 CATALOG OR ESTABLISHED PRICE LIST:

 Where only one offer is received and the seller has a published or established price list or catalog, available to the general public, which sets forth the price of a commercial item, this fact can be used to find the price fair and reasonable.
-The catalog should be current (within one year, generally).
-Provide a dated page from the catalog along with the page where pricing is identified (this could be a printout of a web page).
-It is a good idea to obtain a name of another recent purchaser and confirm that this was the price paid.
+The catalog should be current.
+Documentation can include a dated (web) page from the catalog along with the page where pricing is identified.
 Often, discounts off of the price list are offered.
 If this is the case, it should be noted in the written analysis.
 The item to be purchased should generally be a commercially produced one sold to the general public in substantial quantities.

 d.
 MARKET PRICES: